AceTheCreator/schyma/README.md

 We would like to thank the contributors and supporters of the JSON Schema Visualizer project for their valuable contributions and feedback.

-If you like Serval Components, you should [follow me on Twitter](https://twitter.com/_acebuild)!
+If you like Schyma, you should [follow me on Twitter](https://twitter.com/_acebuild)!

 Shout out to the [AsyncAPI Community](https://github.com/asyncapi), [Lukasz Gornicki](https://github.com/derberg) who along with many other contributors have made this possible ❤️